RetroReversing/retroReversing/pages/sega/WorkingAtSega.md

 The documentary starts with an introduction by **Ron Barber** from Takeoff Multimedia with some rather 90s video effects and acting, it can be quite funny watching it in the present day.

 ## License to Print Money?
-Interview with Roger hector who was VP of the SEGA Techincal Institute at the time claiming that talented game developers are like "Rockstars" and can make quite a bit of money.
+Interview with Roger hector who was VP of the SEGA Technical Institute at the time claiming that talented game developers are like "Rockstars" and can make quite a bit of money.
 In fact they even go as far as to use the phrase "License to Print Money" and compare it to the successful career of Bill Cosby...
 (Doesn't age well).

 This was around the time that Sonic 3 was near the end of its development.